amandeepsinghkhanna/markdown_notes/Machine Learning/baseline_estimation.md

 1. Scan Pro
 2. Promotion Scan

 Both these models were developed on the ACNielson and IRI datasets.
-They are log-linear models that provide the estimate of baseline sales and sales response as a function of retialer promotional tactics such as price discounts, feature ads, and displays.
+They are log-linear models that provide the estimate of baseline sales and sales response as a function of retialer promotional tactics such as price discounts, feature ads, and displays [1].

 *Todo - Read about Phantom spikes.*